100+ Best Adjectives for Work Ethic (and How to Use Them on Your Resume) | Belekar Sir’s Academy

 Industry-Specific Work Ethic Adjectives

 Different industries place emphasis on different aspects of work ethic.
-Here’s a breakdown of how to tailor your language accordingly:
+Here’s a breakdown of how to tailor your language accordingly.
+For more industry vocabulary, see adjectives for doctors and words to describe teachers.

 Technology